influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/tools/pandas.md

 seotitle: Use Python and pandas to analyze and visualize data
 description: >
-  Use the [pandas](https://pandas.pydata.org/) Python data analysis library to analyze and visualize data stored in a bucket powered by InfluxDB IOx.
+  Use the [pandas](https://pandas.pydata.org/) Python data analysis library to analyze and visualize data stored in InfluxDB Cloud Serverless.
 weight: 101
 menu:
   influxdb_cloud_serverless: